 1. Assemble the high-pressure hoses, lance and fittings into the required configuration.
 2. Attach a nozzle to the end of the lance extension.
-3. Connect the free end of the high-pressure hose to the pump outlet connector.
-Ensure that threaded types are firmly tightened.
+3. This models has a "quick-connect" fitting.

 Connecting the Water Supply

 The machine must be connected to a water supply that can deliver sufficient water for pumping.
 Most domestic applications will use a standard garden hose connected to the mains water supply.
 In cases where no mains or gravity fed water supply is available, the machine can draw water from a suitable reservoir using the supplied inlet hose and strainer.